giantswarm/docs/src/content/reference/management-cluster-api/apps.application.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>Namespace is the namespace of the user values config map on the control plane, e.g. 123ab.</p>
+<p>Namespace is the namespace of the user values config map on the management cluster, e.g. 123ab.</p>

 </div>